AlisonWonderland/Express-Apps/Github Profile Stats/README.md

 * https://medium.com/flawless-app-stories/everything-you-need-to-know-about-loading-animations-10db7f9b61e

+## Todo
+* Add styling to the website.
+Layout repo info in squares.
+Add the percentage bars.
+* After that think about adding loading animations.
+To do this send amount of repos(repos.length) and then create that amount of divs and then add to those divs as you get the info.

 ## Timeline of the project
 First it started with me wanting to learn about how to integrate Oauth into a project.
 Didn't find a lot of useful resources until I found [this article](https://www.sohamkamani.com/blog/javascript/2018-06-24-oauth-with-node-js/).